rajofearth/lms/README.md

 # YourLMS - Advanced Learning Management System

 Welcome to YourLMS!
-This repository contains the code for a comprehensive Learning Management System built with Next.js, Tailwind CSS, Shadcn UI, React Video, Prisma ORM, PostgreSQL, and Clerk.
+This repository contains the code for a comprehensive Learning Management System built with Next.js, Tailwind CSS, Shadcn UI, React Video, Prisma ORM, PostgreSQL, and Better Auth.

 ## Table of Contents
 - [Introduction](#introduction)